nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Advanced user Format:`p /f [n:NAME_QUERY] [t:TAG1, TAG2...]`

 * Finds all persons that match with given `NAME_QUERY`, or are tagged with the tags specified.
-* The query for name will match if the string exists within the name, regardless of case: `jo` will match `John` and `joanne`.
+* The query for the name will match if the string exists within the name, regardless of case: `jo` will match `John` and `joanne`.
 * Tags must be spelled exactly.
 You may specify more than one tag
 * While the parameters have been marked optional, you should specify at least one parameter if you want to filter the results.